|School||UCSF School of Medicine|

 One overarching aim of his laboratory is to home in on the basic neural and cognitive processes that are responsible for conscious states, in order to reveal how the brain yields adaptive action and also maladaptive action, as in the case of some neurological disorders.
 Investigations at the laboratory tend to fall into three primary research goals: to home in on the (a) neural circuits, (b) cognitive processing, and (c) mental representations associated with conscious states.
 The research in his lab is untraditional because it works backward from overt action to the conscious and unconscious central processes responsible for it, rather than work forward from an external perceptual stimulus to central processing.
 In the lab, 'response interference paradigms' are used to learn about the subjective aspects of action production (e.g., urges) and 'delayed action tasks' are used to learn about the subjective aspects of working memory-based action control (e.g., imagery, sense of agency).

-In collaboration with Adam Gazzaley, John Bargh, Jeremy Gray, and Mark Geisler, his lab is evaluating theoretical developments (e.g., Morsella's Supramodular Interaction Theory which appeared in Psychological Review) regarding consciousness and the brain using behavioral and neuroimaging techniques.
-In addition, with the assistance of the neurologist Stephen Krieger and colleagues at the UCSF Memory and Aging center, the lab is examining the implications that SIT and the lab's research has for disorders of awareness and disorders involving action selection (e.g., frontotemporal dementia).
+In collaboration with Adam Gazzaley, John Bargh, Jeremy Gray, and Mark Geisler, his lab is evaluating theoretical developments (e.g., Morsella's Passive Frame Theory, a target article in Behavioral and Brain Sciences) regarding consciousness and the brain using behavioral and neuroimaging techniques.
+In addition, with the assistance of the neurologist Stephen Krieger and colleagues at the UCSF Memory and Aging center, the lab is examining the implications of the theory and the lab's research has for disorders of awareness and disorders involving action selection (e.g., frontotemporal dementia).

 Derived automatically from this person's publications.